hyperledger-archives/sawtooth-docs-archive/docs/core/1.2/app_developers_guide/docker.md

 For more information on log files, see `../sysadmin_guide/log_configuration`{.interpreted-text role="doc"}.

-# Step 9: Stop the Sawtooth Environment {#stop-sawtooth-docker-label}
+# Step 9: Stop the Sawtooth Docker Environment {#stop-sawtooth-docker-label}

 Use this procedure if you need to stop or reset the Sawtooth environment for any reason.